-International organisations, including NATO and the EU, consider Lithuania a reliable member and a partner that actively helps other countries in the region along the path of integration.
+International organisations, including NATO and the EU, regard Lithuania as a reliable member and a partner committed to the objectives of the organisation.
+Lithuania is known to actively help other countries in the region on their path towards integration.

 Always supporting freedom and democracy